HKanwal/Path/README.md

 Run Instructions: To run the front and back end simultaneously, need two different console instances open.
+(We weren't able to get the front and backend to work together, but they were both able to work fully on their own.
+You will find descriptions of how this affected the final product below.)

 For Front-end:
 - Stay in root directory (Path)